-2015 marked the first year where all of Cleveland Metroparks Hydrilla treatments were contracted and a single vendor, AquaDoc, oversaw all herbicide applications, treatment monitoring, and residue testing at the six infested waterbodies.
+2015 was the first year all Cleveland Metroparks hydrilla treatments were contract out.
+AquaDoc oversaw all herbicide applications, treatment monitoring, and residue testing in the six infested waterbodies.
 Sites were treated with Sonar products (fluridone) from June through October.
 Fluridone concentrations were maintained at or near target levels in Wallace Lake, Washout Wetlands, Blue Heron Marsh, Sanctuary Marsh, and Sunset Pond throughout the treatment season, though there were some fluxuations due to changes in water level and seasonal drying in the shallower pond and wetland sites.
-Maintaining fluridone concentrations was extremely challenging in the Greathouse Wetlands- levels skyrocketed to over 100 and 200 ppb in the final two months of treatment, likely because the wetland complex was nearly dewatered.
-It appears that fluridone does not break down rapidly by photodegradation or general decay from environmental conditions as one might expect in a shallow wetland habitat and is able to increase in concentration as water levels drop instead of evaporating or flushing out.
-It raises interesting questions and treatment challenges, including fluridone breakdown rates in shallow water habitats, where in the water column the chemicals are lingering, and if there are differences between types of product (i.e. liquid suspensions vs. pellets).
+Maintaining fluridone concentrations was extremely challenging in the Greathouse Wetlands- levels skyrocketed to over 200 ppb in the final two months of treatment, likely because the wetland complex was nearly dry.
+It appears that fluridone did not break down as rapidly by photodegradation or general decay from environmental conditions as would be expected in a shallow wetland habitat.
+Based on the FasTEST results, fluridone increased in concentration as water levels dropped, instead of evaporating or flushing out.
+It raises interesting questions and treatment challenges- including fluridone breakdown rates in shallow water habitats, where in the water column the chemicals linger, and if there are differences between types of product (i.e. liquid suspensions vs. pellets).